annel05/covid_latam/README.md

 - renamed Q.Roo to QRoo for CSS purposes.
 Must be mindful there is already Qro.
 - remove Nacional from any rankings.
 That breaks the code.
 - Brazil had no policy index data for the national level.
 This has been rectified.

+## data through 2020-06-03

+- `country` column name had an extra space in it
+- renamed Q.Roo to QRoo
+- National data had no ranking, but state_short had been changed to `0`.
+This is off and should be `Nacional` for the purposes of keeping the code consistent.